-The fire suppression chemical tank is installed on the center forward bulkhead.
+The fire suppression chemical tank is located on the starboard inboard side of the engine room in the IPS system.
+This tank is located on the forward bulkhead for the Inboard system.
 Refer to Section 9 - Engine Room for the exact location of the fire suppression chemical tank.
 A fire suppression system monitor, installed near the helm, is wired to an ignition switch.
-The monitor's light should be "ON" when the ignition switch is turned "ON."
+The monitor's light should be ON when the ignition switch is turned ON.